sex life tips postpartum

 "The scientific side of your sexual health is actually pretty complex, but if you think of it as a bonding or relaxation practice, it's simple.
 I think of it as a daily reset if you're feeling tired, annoyed, if you need more inspiration—it's a helpful way to balance your neurochemistry and give you a nice burst of these hormones that you're already making yourself.
 So often in medicine we're looking for what we can take outside of our bodies but we also have the capacity to make tons of our own chemicals that can change our perception or change our health.
 Sex is a great way to tap into that natural capacity that we have for healthier, happier brain function."

-Still, it's okay and completely normal feel overall a little "meh" to sex postpartum.
+Still, it's okay and completely normal feel overall a little "meh" about postpartum sex.

-Without a doubt, pregnancy and childbirth can cause some curveballs in your sex life and your libido.
-After having a baby, it's completely normal and understandable to be apprehensive about returning to your previous sex life.
-Breastfeeding and birth can cause some women to feel "touched out."
-And between hormone and body changes, there's an adjustment period until you're ready to enjoy your sex life again.
+Without a doubt, pregnancy and childbirth can leave sexual activity sounding more daunting than delightful.
+After having a baby, it's completely normal to be apprehensive about returning to your 'before' sex life.
+Breastfeeding and birth (whether or not it was a vaginal delivery or a c-section) can cause some women to feel "touched out."
+Your sex drive might be low, or you might still be recovering from the delivery itself.
+Maybe you're struggling with postpartum depression.
+Between hormone and body changes, there's an adjustment period until you're ready to enjoy your sex life again.
 (It's why we worked to formulate our Libido Support, which helps support libido and sexual help, with breastfeeding-safe ingredients.)

 Shop the Article:

-When you're ready to return to sex, it's natural and normal for things to feel different and it's different for everybody depending on your delivery, the size of your baby, and your pelvic floor postpartum.
-A pelvic floor specialist is a great resource for rehabilitating your pelvic floor muscles.
-Not to mention, the body is great at naturally healing itself over time.
+When you're ready to return to sex, it's natural for things to feel a little different.
+The experience tends to vary depending on your delivery, the size of your baby, and your pelvic floor postpartum.
+A pelvic floor specialist is a great resource for rehabilitating your pelvic floor muscles (or, you can even try some kegel exercises).
+The body is great at naturally healing itself over time.
 Still, if you do experience pain during intercourse be sure to stop and check in with your healthcare provider.

-Watch our expert panel on what you need to know about your libido below.
+Watch our expert panel on what you need to know about your libido (and ways to enhance yours) below.

 Shop OB/GYN-formulated vitamins for the fourth trimester and early motherhood now.
 Read next—five reasons to have more sex.